Symmetries of algebras captured by actions of weak Hopf algebras: Acknowledgements

-\section{Acknowledgements.}
+\section{Acknowledgements}

-The first author was supported by the research fund of the Department of Mathematics, Universidad Nacional de Colombia - Sede Bogot\'a, Colombia, HERMES code 52464, and the Fulbright Visiting Student Researcher Program.
-We thank Chelsea Walton for her guidance, many useful conversations, and her careful reading of our manuscript.
-Also, the first, second and fourth authors would like to congratulate the third author for her recently-born son, Ethan, who happily---and indirectly---participated in the writing of this paper.
+We thank Chelsea Walton for many insightful conversations and for her valuable comments on our manuscript.
+We also extend our gratitude to the anonymous referee for their feedback and helpful corrections, which greatly improved the overall quality of the paper.
+Finally, the first, second, and fourth authors would like to congratulate the third author on the birth of her child, who happily (and indirectly) contributed to the writing of this paper.